I've been using the excellent colemak keyboard layout in place of

 }

-It however turns out, that the xkb_options "caps:super"
+It however turns out, that the xkb_options "caps:super"-line only

 instead.